ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 Solution: [1.5, 3.4]
 ```

 Assuming `random_mutation_min_val=-1` and `random_mutation_max_val=1`, then a random value such as `0.3` can be added to the gene(s) participating in mutation.
 If only the first gene is mutated, then its new value changes from `1.5` to `1.5+0.3=1.8`.
 Note that PyGAD verifies that the new value is within the range.
 In the worst scenarios, the value will be set to either boundary of the continuous range.
-For example, if the gene value is 1.5 and the random value is -0.55, then the new value is 0.95 which smaller than the lower boundary 1.
-Thus, the gene value will be rounded to 1.
+For example, if the gene value is 1.5 and the random value is -0.55, then the new value is 0.95, which is smaller than the lower boundary 1.
+So, the gene value will be set to 1.

 If the dictionary has a step like the example below, then it is considered a discrete range and mutation occurs by randomly selecting a value from the set of values.
 In other words, no random value is added to the gene value.